At last for 2022, we took the plunge and Julian and Fiona worked towards producing their first published book.

-Or more often. a film/talk for gardening or other groups on the benefits of encouraging biodiversity in our gardens –
+Earlier film/talks for gardening or other groups have focused on the benefits of encouraging biodiversity in our gardens –

 Both last about 45 minutes and are HD video quality with accompanying sound, which Julian has filmed and edited at our home/garden.
 Julian gives an explanatory talk to accompany the film as it is showing.

-We provide our own HD projection equipment, with simple sound system and screen and are used to setting up in 30 minutes in most venues.
+We provide our own HD projection equipment, with simple sound system and screen and are used to setting up in around 30 minutes in most venues.
 If you’re interested in discussing this in more detail, or to arrange a booking for a group, do please contact us preferably via email :

 or on : 01558 685119

 “The Real Botany Of Desire” explores the merits of using insect friendly flowers in gardens.
 Not just to encourage a greater and more diverse insect population, but as the basis for sustaining a greater population of most other wildlife that might be found visiting our gardens.
 A selection of our favourite, and most popular insect friendly flowers throughout the year, are illustrated and discussed.

 “Planting for Pollinators” is a stand alone presentation, first shown to Newport Gardening Club in March 2013 but also designed to follow on from the theme of “The Real Botany Of Desire”.
 It is based around beneficial and attractive plants from our garden, but also explores the range of potential pollinating insects, their different flower preferences, what we might hope to achieve by encouraging more pollinating insects, which plants will benefit and some that won’t!
 And the consequences of not having sufficient pollinators around in our gardens …

 “We all enjoyed every minute of your excellent talk and superb photography.
 Such a brilliant presentation needs a proper letter of appreciation which will follow!